flowchain/flowchain-app/README.md

 Flowchain open source project is heavily inspired by [J. Paul Morrison](http://www.jpaulmorrison.com/) and FBP-like  [NoFlo](https://github.com/noflo/noflo).

 *fb0* is a *FBP-like* system and is a JavaScript system motivated by [J. Paul Morrison](http://www.jpaulmorrison.com/), and which uses a number of the same terms and concepts.

+## Roadmap

+* [2016] Building Flowchain on [JerryScript](https://github.com/Samsung/jerryscript), an ultra-lightweight JavaScript engine for the Internet of Things.

 ## License